Macil/DCPU-16-Assembler/README.md

 The TIMES or DUP instruction can be used immediately before a DAT instruction with a number that tells how many times to repeat the DAT instruction.
 "TIMES 3 DAT 5" is equivalent to "DAT 5, 5, 5".

+The .INCBIN instruction is followed by a quoted filename of a file to include into the compiled binary at this location.
+The given pathname must be relative to the source file's path.
+It is then followed by an optional endianness specifier, "THIS" (default), "LE", or "BE".
+"THIS" specifies that the included file should be read in the same endianness that this source file is being compiled to, "LE" means it should be read in little endian form, and "BE" means it should be read in big endian form.
+If the file is included in the same endian form that the source file is being compiled to, then the contents of the file will exactly match what is written into the final binary.

 Custom NB-Opcodes
 -----------------